 Although it’s never easy, there are times when terminating a patient from a medical practice is absolutely necessary.
-Many of those instances involve non-compliance, which can take the form of:

 If you’re looking to start a medical practice in Texas, you may be wondering “How the heck do I do this on my own?” or “Where do I start?”

 We provide this exact guidance for clients every day.
 Like any major project, the key is to divide and conquer.

 Here’s our working checklist for starting a medical practice in Texas, in no particular order of importance.

 Medical care is necessary to prevent diseases and improve quality of life.
 With many doctors offering a wide range of treatments, additional staffing is required to ensure smooth and timely interactions and services for every patient.
 In many cases, the role of a Medical Assistant extends beyond checking vitals and updating medical histories.

 It is a well documented fact that Physician Burnout is continually creeping up as a silent antagonist in the healthcare industry.